-The average recruiter spends about 30 seconds reading any resume.
+The average recruiter spends about 1-2 minutes reading a resume.
 Making the reader’s experience effortless is key to getting a call for your next job.

 Read our 5 resume tips to think like a recruiter & beat the skim reading test: